 Unfortunately, foreclosure continues happening in large numbers all over the country, including here in Orange County, California.
 The vast majority of foreclosures are the result of homeowners falling behind on their mortgage payments.

 Other reasons for foreclosure may include job loss, divorce, or medical bills.
-Whatever the reason, you should know how the foreclosure process works in California, so you stay prepared if you’re at risk that happens to you.
+Whatever the reason, you should know how the foreclosure process works in California, so you stay prepared if you are at risk of foreclosure.
 This article will give you a brief overview of this process in California.

 Day 1, Missed Payment

-The first thing that happens when you miss a payment on your mortgage is that the lender will send you a notice called a “breach letter”; this letter will state that you have missed a payment and that you have a certain number of days to make that payment before the foreclosure process begins.
-Typically, you’ll have about 30 days to make the payment.
+The first thing that happens when you miss a payment on your mortgage is that the lender will send you a notice called a breach letter.
+This letter will state that you have missed a payment and that you have a certain number of days to make that payment before the foreclosure process begins.
+Typically, you will have about 30 days to make the payment.

 Day 120, Notice Of Default

 By law, the lender has to wait 120 days from the missed payment before they can file for foreclosure.
-It’s important to note that, even if you receive a notice of default, you don’t have to move out of your home immediately.
+It is important to note that, even if you receive a notice of default, you do not have to move out of your home immediately.
 In fact, you can stay in your home until the foreclosure process is complete, which can take several months.

 Day 180, Notice of Trustee Sale

-Once you receive a notice of default, you’ll have 90 days to try and catch up on your payments.
-If you’re still unable to make the payments, the lender will file a notice of trustee sale, which is the next step in the foreclosure process.
+Once you receive a notice of default, you will have 90 days to try and catch up on your payments.
+If you are still unable to make the payments, the lender will file a notice of trustee sale, which is the next step in the foreclosure process.

 The notice will state that your home will be part of the housing market at a public auction.
-They’ll post the sale date on the property and publish it in a local newspaper.
-At this point, it’s unlikely that you’ll be able to stop the foreclosure, but you can still try to work something out with the lender, like a loan modification.
+They will post the sale date on the property and publish it in a local newspaper.
+At this point, it may be difficult to stop the foreclosure, but you can still try to work something out with the lender, like a loan modification.

 Day 200, Auction